-This process of building your photograph around your subject is what our Creating Impact Course.
+This process of building your photograph around your subject is what our Creating Impact Course is all about.
 We go beyond the basics by helping you understand how to use different elements of composition (colors, contrast, textures, negative space, and more) and camera settings to capture photos with visual impact.
-Our Creating Impact Course was filmed entirely in Iceland and includes in-depth cases studies that demonstrate how to build your photograph around your subject matter.
+Our Creating Impact Course was filmed entirely in Iceland and includes in-depth case studies that demonstrate how to build your photograph around your subject matter.

 Furthermore, we’ve partnered with professional photographer Anne McKinnell to bring you Lightroom tutorials for the Creating Impact Course case studies.
 Anne demonstrates how she uses her streamlined Lightroom workflow to process the images from our Creating Impact Course.

 One can argue that I got lucky with finding a lava flow that I was able to reach with my 200mm lens.
 What if you can’t reach your subject due to equipment limitation?
 To be continued… How to build a photo around your subject